 There were increases in property tax revenue, charges for services and intergovernmental revenues that outpaced the increases in operating expenses in the governmental funds, resulting in an increase in the net position.
 Increases in charges for service in the business-type activities were offset by increases in operating expenses.
-Notably, there was an increase in tax revenue due to an increase in taxes levied by the City and an increase in charges for services revenue due to an increase in public safety revenues.
-Expenses increased in the governmental activities and decreased in the business type activities.
-Notably, there was an increase in general government expenses and a decrease in public safety and culture and recreation expenses.
-Also, there was a large increase in storm sewer expenses mainly due to maintenance and operation costs.
+Notably, there was an increase in tax revenue due to an increase in taxes levied by the City and an increase in operating grants and contributions.
+Expenses increased in the governmental activities, except for public works and increased in the business type activities.
+Notably, there was an increase in public safety expenses and a decrease in public works.